thelfer/tfel/docs/mfront/stress-potentials/Hooke.md

 glossary name must be `ElasticStrain`.
 This is automatically the case with the `@Implicit` dsl.

-The total strain increment `deto` is automatically substracted to the equation associated with the elastic (`feel`), which is equivalent to the following statement:
+The total strain increment `deto` is automatically subtracted to the equation associated with the elastic (`feel`), which is equivalent to the following statement:
 \[